 Feed-in tariffs are a payment for surplus electricity produced by rooftop solar panels that isn’t used by the household or business but is instead sent into the grid.
 In Sydney and across NSW, the feed-in tariffs available depend on what is offered by electricity retailers.
-Feed-in tariffs, in cents per kilowatt-hour, offered by retailers as of May 1st 2016 range from 5 cents up to 10 cents.
+Feed-in tariffs, in cents per kilowatt-hour, offered by retailers as at early 2021 range from nothing up to 22 cents.

 Savings From Rooftop Solar

 A Sydney family that installs three kilowatts of north facing rooftop PV and self consumes half of the electricity it produces and has a 6 cent feed-in tariff can expect to reduce their electricity bills by around $550 a year.
 All else equal, with a 10 cent feed-in tariff they could expect to save around $640.
 Note however, as electricity plans differ in their details, all else may not be equal.

 Getting The Most Out Of Your Rooftop Solar Panels In Sydney

 For households with higher electricity demand in the mornings and afternoons than the middle of the day, an east-west split of rooftop solar panels can be an effective way to increase self consumption of solar electricity.

 From around the 15th of December to the 30th of January, thanks to daylight savings time, the sun doesn’t set until after 8:00 pm in Sydney.
 This is useful for powering air conditioners in the late afternoon with solar electricity, especially when using west or north-west facing panels.